Virtual style analysis is more accurate than in-person analysis

 I would also have to make sure I’m not being influenced by the models’ faces, so they may have to wear bags over their heads or something.

 Or I could hold up outfits on hangers astride the person I’m typing’s face and try to rapidly switch them, but if I was juggling that task myself, it would be hard to concentrate on the physiological response my body is experiencing.
-I would also have to have 63 different outfits available and ready, because that’s how many different style types there are.
+I’d ideally also have 63 different outfits available and ready, because that’s how many different style types there are.

 Or rather, that’s how many total types there are of the one-, two-, and three-essence blends.
 With virtual analysis, I always let people know if they have a fourth essence, too.